 DISCLOSURE OF YOUR INFORMATION

-• Gemini Print Group, who fulfils the mailing of our newsletter,
+- Gemini Print Group, who fulfil the mailing of our newsletter,

-• Internal contractors who for example, send out our newsletter and animal adoption updates.
+- Internal contractors who for example, send out our newsletter and sponsorship updates.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.

 • You have the right to be informed that we hold your personal data and how we use it.

 • You have the right of access to know what personal data we have for you and to check that we are processing it lawfully.

 • You have the right to update and correct your personal data.
 We may need to verify the accuracy of new data you provide to us.